ryankurte/jfsm/README.md

  - Example State Machines are located in the /examples directory.
  - To run the jfsm utility locally, use `node lib/jfsm.js`
  - To install the jfsm utility globally, use `npm install -g ./`, then call `jfsm` to execute
  - To generate and compile the example state machines in c, use `make language-c`.
 Outputs will be placed in the ./outputs folder.
+Note that this requires gcc and libreadline (from build-essential and libreadline-dev packages).
  - To generate and compile the example state machines in c#, use `make language-csharp`.
 Outputs will be placed in the ./outputs folder.
+Note that this requires the mcs and mono executables (from mono-devel and mono-mcs packages on linux).
  - For example commands, check out the makefile.

 ##Usage